-Computer-related courses online are everywhere thesed days.
+Those interested in computer careers can take computer-related courses online.
 When deciding whether an online program is for you, consider the following criteria:

 Is the school properly accredited?
 For a degree to be worth the time, effort, and money you expend to obtain it, the learning institution must be accredited by a respected accreditation agency.

 Are the courses detailed enough?
 Ask for sample syllabi, textbook names, and other information to determine whether the course work will give you an in-depth understanding of the material.